 A meeting room application is required.
-You may complete an application by stopping at the Information Desk, or download the form, complete it and bring it into the Library’s Information Desk.
+You may complete an application by stopping at the Information Desk, or download the form, complete it and bring it in to the Library’s Information Desk.
 The Library reserves the right to determine which room will best accommodate each group’s needs, and assign rooms accordingly.
-All use of Library meeting rooms must be approved by a library manager.
+All use of Library meeting rooms must be approved by a Library manager.

 Currently, the Library has 6 available rooms:

-- The Conference Room, which has a maximum capacity of 15
+1.)
+The Conference Room, maximum capacity of 15

-- The Fireplace Room, which has a maximum capacity of 95
+2.)
+The Fireplace Room, maximum capacity of 95

-- The Community Room, which has a maximum capacity of 95
+3.)
+The Johnson Community Room, maximum capacity of 95

 For-profit groups and party-type functions are asked to provide a suggested donation of at least $50.00 for each use of a room.
 Donations may be made by cash, credit card, or check made payable to James Prendergast Library.
 With Library approval, educational entities may charge nominal material costs, but the public may not be denied entry to the meeting because of failure to pay.
 For-profit groups or organizations/individuals soliciting or selling products, services, or memberships are not eligible to use the Library meeting rooms for those purposes.